57,000 candidates sit for UTME on Saturday - Nigeria Today

 57,000 candidates sit for UTME on Saturday

+“Where there was any issue with any system, there was no problem because we had sufficient backup system.

+Some of the students, who spoke to NAN, said the examination went on well and they had no challenge using the computers.

-The post 57,000 candidates sit for UTME on Saturday appeared first on Premium Times Nigeria.
+The post 57,000 candidates sit for UTME on Saturday appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share